National Museum of Natural History: 1846–1911

 The Natural History Building (as the National Museum of Natural History was originally known) opened its doors to the public on March 17, 1910, in order to provide the Smithsonian Institution with more space for collections and research.
 The building was not fully completed until June 1911.
-The structure cost $3.5 million (about $85 million in inflation-adjusted 2012) dollars.
+The structure cost $3.5 million (equivalent to about $ million today).
 The Neoclassical style building was the first structure constructed on the north side of the National Mall as part of the 1901 McMillan Commission plan.
 In addition to the Smithsonian's natural history collection, it also housed the American history, art, and cultural collections.

 1981–2003

 Between 1981 and 2003, the National Museum of Natural History had 11 permanent and acting directors.
 The directors included: Richard S. Fiske (1980–1985); James C. Tyler (acting, 1985 and 1988); and Robert S. Hoffmann (1985–1988).

 Frank Talbot, ichthyologist and former director of the Australian Museum and California Academy of Sciences, served as director from 1989 until 1994.
 He was the first (and as of 2024 the only) Australian to ever be appointed to this role.

 Two acting directors (Donald J. Ortner, 1994–1996, and David L. Pawson in 1996) served before Robert W. Fri was named the museum's director in 1996.
 One of the largest donations in Smithsonian history was made during Fri's tenure.
 Kenneth E. Behring donated $20 million in 1997 to modernize the museum.
 Fri resigned in 2001 after disagreeing with Smithsonian leadership over the reorganization of the museum's scientific research programs.

 J. Dennis O'Connor, provost of the Smithsonian Institution (where he oversaw all science and research programs) was named acting director of the museum on July 25, 2001.
 Eight months later, O'Conner resigned to become the vice president of research and dean of the graduate school at the University of Maryland.
 Douglas Erwin, a paleontologist at the National Museum of Natural History, was appointed interim director in June 2002.